exasol/release-droid/doc/design.md

 #### Compare Checksum
 `dsn~compare-checksum~1`

-RR compares a stored checksum if one exists with a fresh checksum.
+RD compares a stored checksum if one exists with a fresh checksum.
-RR uses `print_quick_checksum.yml` workflow to create a fresh checksum.
+RD uses `print_quick_checksum.yml` workflow to create a fresh checksum.
-RR uses `prepare_original_checksum.yml` artifactory to obtain a stored checksum.
+RD uses `prepare_original_checksum.yml` artifactory to obtain a stored checksum.

 Covers: